davidmasek/beacon/README.md

 ![Beacon](imgs/Beacon-wide-bg.webp)

-**Track health of your projects.**

-Simple heartbeat and website monitor.
+**Monitor your websites and periodic jobs with ease.**

-The goal of this app is to help you track the health of your projects (= everything is still running as it should).
-You can monitor:
+Beacon tracks the health of your websites, servers, and applications, ensuring that everything runs as it should.

-- websites
+You can use Beacon to:
+- Automatically check website availability and content.
+- Receive notifications when services fail to send updates (heartbeats).
-- periodic jobs (cron or other)
+- Get periodic health reports via email or web GUI.
-- anything that can send HTTP POST request
-- anything that can receive HTTP GET request

 There are two main ways to use Beacon:
 - Beacon checks your website or server for expected response = "web service".